 Tipping is a fact of life on a cruise.
 And cruise lines have included gratuities with your cruise fare or charged daily to your account, so they are taken care of automatically.
 That means when you eat in the free restaurants on the ship like the buffet and the main dining room, there’s no bill to pay or tip to leave.

 Now, this doesn’t go for specialty restaurants that are a fee.
-If you eat there you’re expected to sign the bill, and the gratuity is tacked onto the price.
+If you eat there you’re expected to sign the bill to confirm the charge, and the gratuity is tacked onto the price.

 16. Turn Your Phone On Airplane Mode Once on the Ship